tvn9/fngo/notes/fpnotes.md

 }
 ```

-### Anay or all
+### Any or all

-Any functions, looking for a match
+Any function is the function implement to look for a match in an array of data.

 ```Go
 // Looking for a match